IngoGaucho/dm4-libremap-connect/README.md

-deepamehta-to-libremap-bridge
+dm4-libremap-connect
 =============================

 this one provides an ad-hoc module for the DeepaMehta Framework, connectig to the libremaps couchDBs.
 It will be able to utilize the same router databases, rendering the connected Nodes from the prospect of Neo4j, a graphoriented database.

-###Goals of "deepametha-to-libremap-bridge":
+###Goals of "dm4-libremap-connect":
 * show the state of all community networks, both on a global and local scale.
 * independent of involved routing protocols.
 * share open data for community networks.
-* extend the functionality of the DeepaMetha Framework
+* extend the functionality of the DeepaMehta Framework

 ###Installation